 Related: Speed Drills for Runners

+Jump rope.
 Jumping rope strengthens the muscles needed to bound off the ground quickly—without the impact on your joints.
 Aim to do a set of 100 rotations twice a week (after an easy run) to see an improvement.

+This may seem like a lot to do to but they are small steps that most well-rounded runners do to stay healthy and perform better.
 After a month, runners will begin to see and feel an improvement in their running form.